 Zekiah Swamp Natural Environment Area

-Booth and Herold had to circumvent this swamp, which is now a popular area for canoeists and is surrounded by bicycle loops.
+Booth and Herold had to circumvent this swamp, which is now a popular area for canoeists and is surrounded by bicycle trails.

 Your 3rd Day: A Surrender & an Eventful End